JohnLeftTheChat/JohnLeftTheChat/README.md

-- 👋 Hi, I’m @JohnLeftTheChat
-- 👀 I’m interested in programming, video games, and cybersecurity
+I’m interested in programming, chess, and Star Wars Learning Computer Science and Cyber security
-- 🌱 I’m currently learning introduction to cybersecurity
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: nanak1939@gmail.com
+How to reach me: nanak1939@gmail.com

 <!---
 JohnLeftTheChat/JohnLeftTheChat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.